 When adding a Custom Process, you add a trigger and a filter, and include one or more steps.

-- The Trigger controls whether the process runs on a Scheduled time basis or it is Manual and can be run manually, as and when needed.
+- The Trigger controls whether the process runs on a Scheduled time or Manual, and when needed.

 - The Filter determines what information is or is not included in the process.

 - The Steps control the actions done by the process, such as creating an email or Word document and filing it and then creating a task relating to it.

 To find custom processes in FYI, click the Automation menu; the Processes tab will be selected automatically.
 To add a Custom Process, click the Add Custom Process button.

 Enter the name of the process, for example, "Quarterly BAS Checklist", or "Onboarding New Employee".

 A description of the Process can be added to the Description.
 This can be used to add context to the Process and a description of what the Custom Process does.
 The first three lines of the description added in the Description are displayed in the Automation Dashboard under the Custom Process name and in the Processes List View.

 - In the Description field, click on Click to add description.